Execution Stability,

-When growth outpaces control and leadership needs certainty.
+When growth outpaces control and certainty is required.

 Regain clarity and restore accountability.